This post is adapted with thanks from the Nagano Prefectural Advisers website.

 The table below shows a quick list of the hospitals around Nagano Prefecture that have English and/or other languages available.

 Hokushin is the area closest to Madarao Kogen as well as Nozawa Onsen, Nagano City, and the Snow Monkeys/Shiga Kogen , whilst Chushin is the area for Hakuba and Matsumoto.
-Please note that Myoko Kogen is not part of Nagano Prefecture and different arrangements will need to be made.
+Please note that Myoko Kogen is not part of Nagano Prefecture and different arrangements may need to be made.
+You can find out information on Joetsu Myoko hospitals here.

 English Speaking Hospitals in Nagano